trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iyIkDRERzz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Clue: It is an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio **(no protune)**.
+Clue: It is an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio **(no Protune)**.
 The file size is 86.2MB and runs for 16 seconds.

 ## Compression algorithms

 Video compression algorithms (codecs) work in many interesting and unique ways to take a raw sensor input and produce an output of lower filesize, without reducing image quality at the same rate.

-One consideration that isn’t immediately apparent from the GoPro camera menu options is that enabling Protune for video usually switches to higher-bitrate recording.
+One consideration that isn’t immediately apparent from the GoPro camera menu options is that enabling Protune for video usually switches to higher bit rate recording.
 Basically, that means that the video has less compression applied, meaning that better image quality.

 If you want the higest video quality on the Fusion (4K), Protune needs to be enabled for this reason.